CalfCrusher/Full-TCP-Portscanner/README.md

 # Full-TCP-Portscanner
-A very simple Full TCP fast Multithreading Port Scanner
+A very simple but fast Full-TCP Multithreading Port Scanner